 Vinegar is a natural food substance made from organic compounds that are not harmful and easily absorbed by the body.
 It is also proven that mixed vinegar with food can help the body with accelerating digestion.
 On top of that, vinegar won’t harm the plastic item in any way but kills almost all single-celled organisms like bacteria, and it kills viruses as well.

 For stain removal, follow a similar procedure with the bleaching technique, and it proves an outstanding plastic stain remover.
 It can be utilized for removing watermarks as well.

 4. Hand Sanitizer:

-Don’t have rubbing alcohol around?
-Try using a hand sanitizer, a variation to the rubbing alcohol method.
+Don’t have to rub alcohol around?
+Try using a hand sanitizer, a variation on the rubbing alcohol method.
 Hand sanitizer is a great way to clean your plasticware – One of the prime ingredients in hand sanitizers is alcohol.

 Apply the sanitizer directly on your plastic items, then wash, rinse, rub, and dry.

 This is an unusual participant in the list, but it works very well to remove stains from plastic items, as I’ve tried and tested.
 Since denture tablets are used to remove dentures, I thought it could be a great addition to the list.